-As discussed, a one-size-fits-all approach to franchise agreements is not possible in Europe owing to the independent nature of countries in the region.
+As discussed, a one-size-fits-all approach to franchise agreements is not possible in Europe owing to the independent nature of countries in the region, and even within the EU.
 Different countries impose different regulations and disclosure obligations, and hotel chains must be adept at understanding these as well as the expectations of local owners in order to remain competitive.

-Clearly, franchise agreements have become more established in most markets across Europe and are increasing in popularity and acceptance.
-The consolidation and acquisition of hotel chains has led to a sharp rise in the proportion of franchised properties in the portfolio of the top chains, and as they are now larger than ever, they will need to continue to rely on franchises to achieve the desired growth and remain ahead of their competition.
+Clearly, franchise agreements have become more established in most markets across Europe and continue to gain in popularity and acceptance.
+The consolidation and acquisition of hotel chains have led to a sharp rise in the proportion of franchised properties in the portfolio of the top chains and, as they are now larger than ever, they will need to continue to rely on franchises to achieve the desired growth and remain ahead of their competition.
+Throughout the pandemic, brands have restructured to find cost efficiencies and, as franchising requires less support and infrastructure than managing properties, the region is seeing an increasing number of brands willing to franchise.

 On the other side of the negotiating table, owners have more brands than ever to choose from.
 Although this increases the likelihood of finding a brand and chain that is a good fit for any one property, it also means that owners must truly do their research and understand the cost and commitment of their choices.
+With brands providing more extensive support to their franchisees over the last few years, independent hoteliers are increasingly more interested in branding their properties and many have already switched.